 An old black hole might be surrounded by a blazing firewall (Credit: Equinox Graphics/SPL)

 I am interested in the properties of Hawking radiation for different black holes, and the information paradox.
 I have investigated a particular proposal by Harlow and Hayden, concerning the enormously long time required to decode Hawking radiation, and how this might evade firewalls.
 In addition, I have also written a comprehensive review on the remnant scenario -- the possibility that black holes eventually stop evaporating.
-As part of the effort to understand black hole evaporation, I have also been involved in the research of "moving mirrors" in (1+1)-dimensional flat spacetime, which serves as a toy model for an evaporating black hole.
+As part of the effort to understand black hole evaporation, I have also been involved in the research of "moving mirrors" in (1+1)-dimensional flat spacetime (just quantum field theory), which serves as a toy model for an evaporating black hole.

-Another important theoretical aspect of black hole physics is in the context of holography, which is also known as the AdS/CFT correspondence (though the term "holography" is arguably more general and thus more appropriate -- most applications are not strictly about CFT).
+Another important theoretical aspect of black hole physics is in the context of holography, which is also known as the AdS/CFT correspondence (though the term "holography" is arguably more general and thus more appropriate -- most applications are not strictly about CFT anyway).
 According to holography, the physics of a gravitating system in anti-de Sitter (AdS) spacetime is completely equivalent to another physical system -- a quantum field theory without gravity -- that lives on the boundary of the AdS spacetime.
 This opens a door to understand gravity using ordinary quantum field theory (even systems one can study in the lab, such as superconductor, cold atoms, and quark-gluon plasma) and vice versa.

 Holography (Credit: Tom Brown)

 I am interested in a few aspects of holography.
-Firstly, being a nontrivial correspondence between two completely different physical systems, there must be some underlying consistency conditions to holography.
-Uncovering these are important, and might help us to understand how general holography is -- does it work for any consistent theory of gravity in asymptotically AdS spacetimes, or does it require one to be able to embed the theory into string theory?
+Notably, being a nontrivial correspondence between two completely different physical systems, there must be some underlying consistency conditions to holography.
+Uncovering these are important, and might help us to understand how general holography is -- does it work for any mathematically/physically consistent theory of gravity in asymptotically AdS spacetimes, or does it require one to be able to embed the theory into string theory?